About the Caregiver Support Group:

 - Education about the disease and linkage with support services and program options

-- The Memory Support Group meets on 2nd & 4th Mondays from 1:30 - 2:30 pm in the Council Room of the Municipal Building, 25 Crescent Road.
+- The Memory Support Group meets on 2nd & 4th Wednesdays from 1:30 - 2:30 pm in the Council Room of the Municipal Building, 25 Crescent Road.

 What the Memory Café offers: